Quttoshi/TORCS-AI-Racing-Driver/README.md

 # TORCS-AI-Racing-Driver
 An advanced machine learning-based autonomous racing driver for TORCS (The Open Racing Car Simulator).
 This project implements a complete pipeline from human driving data collection to training sophisticated AI models that can race competitively on various tracks.

-# TORCS AI Racing Driver

-An advanced machine learning-based autonomous racing driver for TORCS (The Open Racing Car Simulator).
-This project implements a complete pipeline from human driving data collection to training sophisticated AI models that can race competitively on various tracks.

 ## Overview

 This system uses pure machine learning approaches to create an AI driver that learns from human driving patterns.
 Unlike rule-based racing bots, this AI makes decisions based entirely on trained models, resulting in more natural and adaptive driving behavior.